 We have dedicated significant effort and resources towards measures to remediate the identified material weaknesses.
-We have designed and implemented internal controls intended to address our material weaknesses, and we are now testing the operating effectiveness of these controls.
-These material weaknesses cannot be considered fully remediated until the applicable controls operate for a sufficient period of time and management has concluded, through testing, that these controls are operating effectively.
+We are in the process of designing and implementing internal controls intended to address our remaining material weaknesses, and are also testing the operating effectiveness of these controls.
+The remaining material weaknesses cannot be considered fully remediated until the applicable controls operate for a sufficient period of time and management has concluded, through testing, that these controls are operating effectively.